 Code of Accounts

-A committed cost is an investment or obligation that has already been made and cannot be recovered.
+A Committed Cost is an investment or obligation that has already been made and cannot be recovered.

-Company Permission Template
+Company Permissions Template

 Construction Contract Documents

 Construction Contract Documents (CDs) are legally-binding images and written documents that define the roles, responsibilities and work to be completed by one or multiple parties.
 Although each project is unique, common contract documents typically consist of agreements, addenda, tender documents, bill of quantities, contract conditions, drawings, requirements, and specifications.